Dental Implants

 When can I resume regular activity?

 Some patients are able to return to work the same day as their surgery.
-Others may need to take a day or two to recuperate.
+Other’s may need to take a day or two to recuperate.
 We recommend not driving while the anesthesia wears off until you see what kind of pain you’re dealing with.
 Beyond that, do what you feel comfortable doing.
 Please avoid any strenuous activity until 3 days have passed and you are no longer taking any narcotic medications.

 Is it okay to smoke after receiving dental implants?